Programmatic Information on Numeric Nutrient Water Quality Criteria

-In recognition of the urgency of addressing nitrogen and phosphorus pollution, EPA formed the Nutrient Innovations Task Group (NITG) to focus on reducing nitrogen and phosphorus pollution in U.S. waters.
-In 2009, the NITG published a report to draw public attention to the need for nutrient reduction strategies.
+In recognition of the urgency of addressing nitrogen and phosphorus pollution in U.S. waters, EPA formed the Nutrient Innovations Task Group (NITG).
+In 2009, the NITG published a report and fact sheet to draw public attention to the need for nutrient reduction strategies.

-- An Urgent Call to Action: Report of the State-EPA Nutrient Innovations Task Group
+- An Urgent Call to Action: Report of the State-EPA Nutrient Innovations Task Group (August 2009) (pdf)

-- Nutrient Innovations Task Group, Report Fact Sheet
+- Nutrient Innovations Task Group, Report Fact Sheet (August 2009) (pdf)

 In 2011, EPA published a comprehensive memorandum reaffirming its commitment to partnering with states and stakeholders to address nitrogen and phosphorus pollution.
 This memorandum presents a framework that states can use to reduce nitrogen and phosphorus pollution while developing numeric criteria.

-- Working in Partnership with States to Address Phosphorus and Nitrogen Pollution through Use of a Framework for State Nutrient Reductions (March 2011 EPA Memo)
+- Working in Partnership with States to Address Phosphorus and Nitrogen Pollution through Use of a Framework for State Nutrient Reductions (March 2011 EPA Memorandum) (pdf)

 In 2016, EPA reaffirmed its commitment to support states and stakeholders to collaborate in reducing nutrient pollution.
-This memo announces support for state planning or implementation of watershed-based, multi-stakeholder projects to reduce public health impacts from nitrates in drinking water sources and from nitrogen and phosphorus pollution contributing to harmful algal blooms in water bodies.
+This memorandum announces support for state planning or implementation of watershed-based, multi-stakeholder projects to reduce public health impacts from nitrates in drinking water sources and from nitrogen and phosphorus pollution contributing to harmful algal blooms in water bodies.